o-klp/TeslaRangeBackend/README.md

   - add option to specify units (/distance)
   - add option to specify units (/battery)
   - proper status codes
-  - actual authentication
   - promises
   - tests
-  - let user select which of their cars to track (cookie for vid after login)
+  - let user select which of their cars to track (cookie for vid & battery after login)
   -